 We invest by ourselves or jointly with other funds and/or management of the portfolio company, depending on the opportunity.
 In July 2012, the SEC granted us an exemptive order (the "Co-Investment Order") that expanded our ability toco-invest, under certain circumstances, with certain of our affiliates, including Gladstone Investment Corporation, a BDC also managed by the Adviser, and any future BDC or closed-end management investment company that is advised (or sub-advised if it controls the fund) by the Adviser, or any combination of the foregoing, subject to the conditions in the Co-Investment Order.
 We believe the Co-Investment Order has enhanced and will continue to enhance our ability to further our investment objectives and strategies.
-Since 2012, we have opportunistically made several co-investments with Gladstone Investment Corporation pursuant to the Co-Investment Order.
-If we are participating in an investment with one or more co-investors, whether or not an affiliate of ours, our investment is likely to be smaller than if we were investing alone.
+Since 2012, we have opportunistically made several co-investors, whether or not an affiliate of ours, our investment is likely to be smaller than if we were investing alone.

-In general, our investments in debt securities have a term of no more than seven years, accrue interest at variable rates (generally based on the 30-day London Interbank Offered Rate ("LIBOR")) and, to a lesser extent, at fixed rates.
+In general, our investments in debt securities have a term of no more than seven years, accrue interest at variable rates (generally based on the30-day London Interbank Offered Rate ("LIBOR")) and, to a lesser extent, at fixed rates.
 We seek debt instruments that pay interest monthly or, at a minimum, quarterly, may have a success fee or deferred interest provision and are primarily interest only, with all principal and any accrued but unpaid interest due at maturity.
 Generally, success fees accrue at a set rate and are contractually due upon a change of control of a portfolio company, typically from an exit or sale.
 Some debt securities have deferred interest whereby some portion of the interest payment is added to the principal balance so that the interest is paid, together with the principal, at maturity.
 This form of deferred interest is often called paid-in-kind interest.